thepeopleseason/planechase/README.md

 TODO:

 * Add phenomena to Eternities Map on Hellrides.
-* Add dice roller to em.html
+* Fix display of dice roller to em.html
-* Add ability to add counters to a given plane
+* Add display of counters to planes
 * Keyboard shortcuts